molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 You might want to shake the cooler around a bit to distribute the ice throughout it.
 Once you’re satisfied, you can just bring the cooler over to the break setup area and leave it there.

-In 2026, Sodexo required that we inform them every time we used the cooler.
-I was able to talk to Steven Allen (steven.allen@sodexo.com) and set up two times (10am and 4pm) that employees would be present to allow me to get ice.
-This later changed to emailing the company (at Dining@mbl.edu) the day before each day of the workshop to allow me to get ice.
-I would suggest emailing the company ahead of the first workshop day to define how and when you are going to get ice during the workshop.
+In 2026, Sodexo required that we inform them every time we used the ice machine, likely due to stricter health regulations.
+You will likely need to email the company (at Dining@mbl.edu) the day before each day of the workshop to allow me to get ice.
+I was able to set up a system with Sodexo to allow me to get ice at 10am and 4pm every day of the workshop.
+I would suggest emailing the company ahead of the first workshop day to define how and when you are going to get ice.
+They will likely tell you how they prefer meeting with you, but if not, I found that talking to someone at the front desk of Swope was the best way to contact Sodexo, as the docking bay, cafe, and dining halls didn't always have staff present.

 What worked for me was collecting ice in the 5 gallon water jug at 10 am (which then remained cold the rest of the day), draining the two previous coolers (only some of the ice melts over night), moving the ice from the soft drink coller to the alcohol cooler, and then filling the alcohol cooler at 4 pm with enough ice to also top off the soft drinks cooler at this time.
 This gave me ice for the whole day and into the social hours.
 It goes without saying, keep the cooler ice (dirty) and water ice (drinkable) separate to prevent contamination.